functorz-tech/momen_doc/buildUI/page.md

 ## Data Section

-1. Page Data Source (formerly Remote Data): In Momen, a page is the smallest unit for retrieving data from the server.
+1. Data Source (formerly Remote Data): In Momen, a page is the smallest unit for retrieving data from the server.
 By adding a page data source, data can be fetched from the database for use by various components within the page.
 For example, if a text component wants to display a user's nickname from the account table, a new page data source needs to be created to fetch a specific piece of data from the account table, and then bind "Page Data Source" - "Name" to the text component.

 2. Page Variables (formerly Page Data): After adding a page variable, other components can change the value of the variable by setting page variable action.
 Page variables are generally used for temporarily storing some data on the page.